uoft-cs-robotics/robot_system_tools/robot_toolkit/docs/README.md

 ### [test_pick_n_place.py](../test_pick_n_place.py):
 - Pre-requesites:
+    * This is an object centric pick and place script.
+The object can be either defined using an arucoboard or is an object detected by megapose, this choice is passed to the test_config dictionary in "use_aruco_board_pose_estimation" key
-    * This script is used to perform pick and place operations for objects for which we have already recorded desired grasps using [test_grasp_recorder.py](../test_grasp_recorder.py) using **default franka arm and franka gripper**
+    * This script is used to perform pick and place operations for objects for which we have already recorded desired grasps using one of [test_grasp_recorder_megapose.py](../test_grasp_recorder_megapose.py) or [test_grasp_recorder_aruco.py](../test_grasp_recorder_aruco.py) and this test is for **default franka arm and franka gripper**
     * This script assumes the robot and camera already calibrate extrinsically and it works for both camera in hand and in env case.
     * This script also assumes only one realsense camera is connected to the workstation computer.
     * Frankapy's server should have already started and the status LED should be blue.